 (b) The Secretary of Labor and Employment or his duly authorized representatives may from time to time call a national, regional, or industrial tripartite conference of representatives of government, workers and employers for the consideration and adoption of voluntary codes of principles designed to promote industrial peace based on social justice or to align labor movement relations with established priorities in economic and social development.
 In calling such conference, the Secretary of Labor and Employment may consult with accredited representatives of workers and employers.
-(A, Art.275)
+(Art.275-a)

-TITLE I POLICY AND DEFINITIONS CHAPTER II DEFINITIONS
+POLICY AND DEFINITIONS

+DEFINITIONS